squillero/microgp4/docs/manual.src/instructions.rst

 The source code is hosted on `GitHub <https://en.wikipedia.org/wiki/GitHub>`_ at https://github.com/squillero/microgp4.
 The default branch is the more stable, experimental branches (``exp/*``) are only meaningful for developers.

-Often it is enough to:
+It could be enough to:

 ::

     pip install -U -r requirements.txt
     python ./setup.py install

+have fun...